Home » Evaluation » Approaches

 - Social Learning through Evaluation This CSIRO working paper by Tom Measham shows how a social learning approach can be incorporated into evaluating public investment in environmental management dealing with the complex environmental challenges.
 The paper shows that, by incorporating social learning principles and some additional practical elements, program evaluation can promote collective action and critical reflection which can assist individuals and communities to respond to complex problems.

-- Most Significant Change (MSC) This evaluation technique was originally developed by Rick Davies in 1993 as a means of participatory impact monitoring.
+- The Most Significant Change (MSC) Technique: A Guide to Its Use, a PDF report produced by Rick Davies and Jess Dart in late 2004.
+This evaluation technique was originally developed by Rick Davies in 1993 as a means of participatory impact monitoring.
 The MSC approach involves the collection and "systematic participatory interpretation" of stories of change.
 It has been widely used in the monitoring of aid projects throughout the developing world but its use is also expanding into government and corporate areas as the value of a dialogue based technique becomes appreciated.
-Latest development: The Most Significant Change (MSC) Technique: A Guide to Its Use, a PDF report produced by Rick Davies and Jess Dart in late 2004.
+Latest development:

-- Clear Horizon evaluation site Jess Dart hosts a number of her publications covering Most Significant Change and other evaluation approaches on this Australian-based site.
+- Clear Horizon publications page Jess Dart hosts a number of her publications covering Most Significant Change and other evaluation approaches on her Australian-based site.

 - Towards improving the role of evaluation within natural resource management R&D programmes: The case for learning by doing This paper by Will Allen discusses how the increasing use of participatory development approaches in recent years pose new challenges for decision-makers and evaluators.
 Because these programmes are designed to be responsive to changing community needs, one of the most pressing challenges is to develop participatory and systems-based evaluative processes to allow for ongoing learning, correction, and adjustment by all parties concerned.
 This paper outlines one such evaluation process, and uses a case study in New Zealand to illustrate its benefits in the light of current issues facing both evaluators and natural resource managers.